vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

     module: 'Module 2: Migrate a Spring Apps application to Azure'
 ---

-# Challenge: Migrate a Spring Apps application to Azure
+# Challenge 02: Migrate a Spring Apps application to Azure

 # Student manual